 While our surplus melanin helps stave off wrinkles, it doesn’t guard against hyperpigmentation.
 Our skin is more susceptible to the effects of inflammation and injury.

 Celebrities like to say that the secret to clear skin is to drink a lot of water — and of course, use this product, buy this, and buy that.
-But not every product work for every skin type and supplements aren’t magical portions.
+But not every product works for every skin type and supplements aren’t magical portions.

 Also, drinking lots of water is good for your skin, but guzzling several refill bottles of H2O isn’t going to cure chronic eczema, razor bumps, dry skin, or acne.
 Neither will melanin.